 Exposure will support artists working in all mediums, with preference given to those who identify as Black, Indigenous, and People of Color (BIPOC), and artists working individually or in collectives at the intersection of the arts and social justice.
 Also, the program will offer funding to artists who have never received grants before.
 Exposure also includes three co-fellowships that place artists with established arts organizations to provide recommendations for addressing inequity and overcoming systems of oppression.

 The name for the program was inspired by a quote from Julia Cameron, author of “The Artist’s Way,” who said “The act of making art exposes a society to itself.
 Art brings things to light.
 It illuminates us.”

-Exposure is the next step in our efforts to inject more funding into the region’s arts community, particularly through grants benefiting BIPOC artists,” said Pittsburgh Foundation President & CEO Lisa Schroeder in announcing the new program.
+In announcing the new program, Pittsburgh Foundation President & CEO Lisa Schroeder said Exposure is the next step in the Foundation's efforts to inject more funding into the region’s arts community, particularly through grants benefiting BIPOC artists.
 “Exposure delivers resources to where artists and arts organization managers tell us they are most needed: directly into the hands of artists to support their creative practices.”
-Schroeder said the program will strengthen connections across the sector and raise the profile of artists working at the intersection of creativity and social justice.
+The program will strengthen connections across the sector, she said, "and raise the profile of artists working at the intersection of creativity and social justice."